Skip to the content

 Meningococcal disease typically presents as meningitis or septicemia.
 Patients have sudden onset of fever, headache and malaise rapidly followed by other symptoms such as stiff neck, limb pain, rash, confusion, diarrhea and vomiting.
 Meningococcal infections are very serious and can be deadly within a few hours.

 Patients with meningococcal disease need immediate medical attention and rapid intravenous antibiotic treatment.
-Severe complications such as breathing problems, low blood pressure, seizures or tissue necrosis can occur and need specific treatment.
+Severe complications such as low blood pressure, seizures or tissue necrosis can occur and need specific treatment.

 For travelers to epidemic areas and persons with risk factors, vaccination is the best way to prevent meningococcal disease.
-One dose of a four-valent meningococcal conjugate vaccine (e.g. Menveo®) protects against the majority of meningococcal infections from 7-10 days after vaccination.
-The protection lasts for at least 5 years and the vaccine is licensed from the age of two years.
-Younger children can be vaccinated off label (i.e. not within the official recommendations); under the age of 12 months, a three-dose schedule is indicated.
+One dose of a four-valent meningococcal conjugate vaccine (MenACWY, e.g. Menveo®, Menquadfi®) protects against the majority of meningococcal infections from 7-10 days after vaccination.
+The protection lasts for at least 5 years and the vaccines are licensed in Switzerland from the age of two months (Menveo®) and 12 months(Menquadfi®) respectively.
+Under the age of 12 months, only Menveo® can be used, a three-dose schedule is indicated.
 In case of recurrent exposure or continued risk, a booster dose is recommended every 5 years.
-For pilgrimages to Saudi Arabia (Hajj / Umrah), meningococcal vaccine (booster dose every 3-5 years, depending on vaccine) is mandatory.
+For pilgrimages to Saudi Arabia (Hajj / Umrah), meningococcal vaccine (booster dose every 3-5 years, depending on vaccine type) is mandatory.
 The vaccine is well tolerated, transient side effects such as fever, injection site pain, headache or tiredness can occur, but disappear by their own within a few days after vaccination.

-Meningococcal vaccination is recommended in Switzerland as a complementary vaccination for children between 2 – 4 years and for adolescents between 11 – 15 years.
+Meningococcal ACWY vaccination is recommended in Switzerland as a complementary vaccination for children between 1 – 4 years and for adolescents between 11 – 19 years.
 Furthermore, it is recommended as a risk group vaccination for persons with certain medical conditions, for persons with close contact to a patient with meningococcal disease and for travelers to endemic areas.

 Under construction